 Personal Cloud (aka Personal Data Management Service)

 A personal cloud is the equivalent of personal computer except operating “in the cloud”, i.e., not on a physical device you carry.
 What makes a personal cloud personal is that all of the data it stores and applications it runs are under the control of the individual operating it, just as with a personal computer.
-The “file system” of a personal cloud is a PDS (see below).
+A personal cloud may be either self-hosted, i.e., hosted on an individual’s own hardware (either in his/her home, office, or hosting provider), or it may be hosted by a CSP (Cloud Service Provider—see below).
+For more information on personal clouds, see Personal and Business Clouds.

 Personal Data Store (aka PDS, Locker, Vault, Safe, Bank, Domain)

-Despite the number of synonyms used for it, a PDS is a simple concept: “a place on a network to securely store data under your personal control”.
-A frequently-used analogy is that “a PDS is like a bank account for data instead of money”.
-What distinguishes a PDS from the file system on personal computer is that a PDS is assumed to be on a network, i.e., it is a place from which data can be pushed, pulled, and synchronized on behalf of an individual.
-This means a PDS is typically (though not always) “in the cloud”.
+In the context of personal clouds, a PDS is a term for the storage system of the personal cloud—the analog of the file system for a personal computer.
+What most distinguishes a PDS from the file system on personal computer is that a PDS is assumed to be on a network, i.e., it is a place from which data can be pushed, pulled, and synchronized on behalf of an individual.

 Important: despite the name, some of the data “stored” by a PDS may not physically reside in one location.
 A PDS may also serve as a “control panel” or “dashboard” for controlling the sharing of data that stored elsewhere on the network, including on physical devices controlled by the individual (e.g., laptop, desktop, tablet, smartphone) or at vendors or service providers used by the individual (e.g., doctor, hospital, bank, insurance company, attorney, etc.) For this reason the acronym “PDS” most accurately maps to “Personal Data Service”.